-Its plug-in range contains several innovative features that are missing from Dyson's offering, such as a flexible cleaning tube, LED headlights and tangle-free technology.
+Its plug-in range contains several innovative features that are missing from Dyson's, such as flexible cleaning tubes, LED headlights and tangle-free technology.

-On the whole, our tests have shown that while convenient, robot vacuums can't yet match their full-size competitors for cleaning power – so you'll still have to whizz round with a regular or handheld vacuum if you want to keep your home spotless.
+On the whole, our tests have shown that, while convenient, robot vacs can't yet match their full-size competitors for cleaning power – so you'll still have to whizz round with a regular or handheld vacuum if you want to keep your home spotless.

 However, technology is rapidly evolving, and it shouldn't take long for the robots to catch up.